 - Solar energy potential: more than 50,000 GWh.

-Currently the renewable energy sources (2013) account for 5,6% in the pattern of total primary energy supply (TPES).
+Since 2013 up to 2018 the renewable energy sources account for roughly 6% in the pattern of total primary energy supply (TPES).
 Wood is the main renewable energy souce which is explained by the large forest area (40%) in Belarus.

 Legal framework and national development programmes